 Although these settings control the amount of disk space used, changing them later to lower values may not reclaim disk space automatically, as you would have to dump-and-reload the table, and InnoDB tables never shrink.

-• Configure your preferences for Online Updates.
+• Configure Online Updates: enables checking for updates online.
 If your organisation uses a HTTP proxy, you must check the Use HTTP Proxy field, and complete the fields displayed when this is enabled.